 - Create a system that ensures front-line workers have access to behavioral health support by identifying and funding sources of behavioral health support for frontline organizations and workers.

 - Provide organizations the resources needed to prevent and identify workers burnout, compassion fatigue and vicarious trauma.

 - Provide discretionary grants to organizations to be used for self-care, healing and cultural activities.

 The MSHF will announce if and when this call for pitches closes.
 Funding requests will be considered and reviewed as timely as possible, however, requests exceeding $50,000 will need additional time.
 A MSHF Program Officer will work with the grant applicant on timeline considerations.

 Coronavirus Prevention and Response (CPR) Grants

 Coronavirus Prevention and Response (CPR) grants of up to $50,000 to eligible Mat-Su nonprofit organizations.
 These unrestricted grants are designed to support local nonprofits as they address unplanned expenses and/or lost revenue relating to the COVID-19 coronavirus pandemic.
 Please review our grant guidelines here.
 Applications submitted under this program will receive expedited handling.
 Assistance securing a line of credit is also available.
 These are one-time grants.
-If an organization has already received a CPR grant and needs additional assistance, they should contact their MSHF program officer or Tracy Kalytiak, program associate.
+If an organization has already received a CPR grant and needs additional assistance, they should contact their MSHF program officer.